Hugius/FabiEngine3D/doc/markdown/NETWORKING.md

 - A FabiEngine3D client exists within a FabiEngine3D application.
 - Its only purpose is sending/receiving messages to/from the server.
+- When you start a client, you must specify a username that cannot be longer than 16 characters.
+- To be able to use the client, you need to be connected to AND accepted by the server.
 - The client can only be connected to 1 server at a time.
 - You can always retrieve pending messages, because of error messages sent by the server if the connection attempt went wrong.
-- When you start a client, you must specify username that cannot be longer than 16 characters.

 ### 2.2 Scripting

 - Read the [scripting documentation](SCRIPTING.md) first!
-- Before you can call any other client scripting functions, the client must be started & connected to a server.
+- Before you can call any other client scripting functions, the client must be started and connected to a server.

 ### 2.3 Errors

 - When connecting to a server fails, the server will send error messages.
 - `SERVER_FULL`: the server is currently at maximum client capacity.
-- `ALREADY_CONNECTED`: another client with the same username is connected to the server.
+- `ALREADY_CONNECTED`: another client with the same username is already connected to the server.
 - `DISCONNECTED`: you have been disconnected by the server.

 ## 3. TCP & UDP